 A South African Gap Year is a chance to really experience diversity – from the many different cultures, to the climate and the landscapes; you will definitely not be bored.

 Aptly named as the ‘Rainbow Nation’, South Africa is a country filled with opportunities and experiences to be had.
 With a population of over 50 million, South Africa is a home to a range of cultures, languages, traditions and so much more.
 The landscape varies dramatically, from the sweeping peaks of the Drakensberg and the wild scenery of Coffee Bay, to the world class safari parks there are plenty of fantastic travel opportunities.

 Project Trust Volunteers are based in a variety of Projects across the country in both large cities and small towns.

 In contrast to the cosmopolitan city hubs, South Africa is also home to striking economic disparity.
-As conspicuous as the large cities, are the small rural communities and expansive townships where people live a more basic/traditional way of life.
-For Volunteers with a strong interest in understanding the world around them, life in South Africa provides the perfect opportunity to experience a progressive nation that is simultaneously steeped in history/still deeply affected by its past.
+As conspicuous as the large cities, are the small rural communities and the expansive townships where people live a more basic/traditional way of life.
+For Volunteers with a strong interest in gaining deeper understanding of the world around them, life in South Africa provides the perfect opportunity to experience a progressive nation that is simultaneously steeped in history and still deeply affected by its past.
 The history and politics of the country is still evident in all aspects of everyday life.

-There is much more to living in South Africa than going on safaris (however you will have opportunities to visit Kruger National Park and see if you can spot the Big Five).
-Cape Town, Durban and many of the big cities within South African contain towering skyscrapers, shopping malls and opportunities to taste the many snippets of South African cuisine.
+Cape Town, Durban and many of the big cities within South African contain towering skyscrapers, music venues, shopping malls and opportunities to taste the many snippets of South African cuisine.
 You will be able to try delacies such as bunnychow, potjiekos, bobotie and will certainly attend a number of braais.

-Throughout the varied land and communities, you will find a diverse mix or origins, cultures, languages and religions – making cultural diversity in South African huge.
-There are eleven ‘official’ languages throughout South African, providing many opportunities to for both language learning and also learning about the many cultures that this nation holds.
+Throughout the varied land and communities, you will find a diverse mix of origins, cultures, languages and religions.
+There are eleven ‘official’ languages throughout South African, providing many opportunities to for language learning – Volunteers often return home with high levels of Xhosa, Zulu or Afrikaans.

-South Africa is one of Project Trust’s biggest overseas programmes, offering a range of opportunities for Volunteers within Teaching, Social Care, and Outward Bound.
+South Africa is one of Project Trust’s biggest overseas programmes, offering a range of opportunities for Volunteers within Teaching, Social Care, Medical Work and Outward Bound.